How to Properly Clean Cast Iron

 - Dry completely using paper towels.

-- Once the surface is cool, lightly coat with oil and remove excess with a paper towel.
+- Lightly coat with oil once the surface is cool and remove excess with a paper towel.

 Dish detergent is one of the best ways to strip your cast iron of its seasoning.
 But sometimes, just warm water doesn’t quite do the job.
 If you need a good, solid scrub, combine kosher salt and water to make a paste.
 Use the paste to scrub the surface of your cast iron.